DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/rules.md

 #### Here at CCO, we hope to maintain a friendly community.
 In order for everyone to have fun and enjoy the game, please familiarise yourself with the rules.

 > If you see someone breaking rules or causing other conflicts in chat, please reach out to your moderation team.
 You can **report**, **report and block** the player or **tag a moderator** into the chat.
 We are here to help!
 Please do not escalate the situation by retaliating or further provoking if issues arise, our moderation team will take care of it.
-You can see who is our moderator team on Profile > Credits.
+You can see who is in our moderator team on Profile / Map > Phone icon > Links > Credits.

 > If you have any issues with scamming, unfriendly chat on your PM/gang chat, or even if a mod isn't around, do not retaliate or provoke, take a screenshot and report it via direct messaging the moderators in the [Discord server](https://discord.gg/JREx8xz).